Yellow-browed tit: Description

 From the crown of the bird to the back, the bird is olive-green, it has a slightly greyer forehead.
 The wings and tail are greyish brown with green edges and have a faint yellow at the base of the tail.
 The face is olive-green with yellow flecks.
 It has a short, faint yellow line above the eye and a thin yellow ring around its eye.
 The throat and the underparts are dull olive-yellow, paler on its belly.
 When the feathers are worn, the bird looks duller, with a smaller eyebrow line and browner wings.

 Males and females look the same.
 The juvenile birds are similar to adults, but their tail feathers are more pointed.

 Sound

-The Yellow-Browed Tit has a short, high-pitched song.
-The Yellow-browed tit (Sylviparus modestus) sound can be transcribed as “tsit”, “psit” or “pit”, or as harsher “chip” or “tchup”.
-When the sound is longer and more ringing it’s transcribed as “tszizizizizi tszizizizizi”; a high-pitched “tee” or “tzee-tzee”can be heard, which is repeated when agitated.
+The yellow-browed tit has a short, high-pitched song, which can be transcribed as "tsit", "psit" or "pit", or as harsher "chip" or "tchup".
+When the sound is longer and more ringing it is transcribed as "tszizizizizi tszizizizizi"; a high-pitched "tee" or "tzee-tzee" can be heard, which is repeated when agitated.

 Behavior

 Feeding

 The diet is not well documented, but likely includes small invertebrates, larvae, and some seeds.
 It eats mainly in the middle and higher parts of trees and tall bushes.
 The bird moves quickly and restlessly and sometimes hangs from twigs and leaves.
-In autumn and winter it often joins mixed flocks with other tits such as the Green-backed Tit (Parus monticolus), Black-throated Tits (Aegithalos concinnus), various Babblers (Timaliidae), Eurasian Treecreepers (Certhia familiaris), Goldcrests (Regulus regulus) and Blyths leaf-warblers (Phylloscopus).
+In autumn and winter it often joins mixed flocks with other tits such as the green-backed tit, black-throated tits, various babblers (Timaliidae), Eurasian treecreepers, Goldcrests and Blyth's leaf warblers.